GlezMGustavo/GlezMGustavo/README.md

 ### Hi there 👋

+## About me
+I am Gustavo Gonzalez, data science and analytics programmer with a master’s degree in Atmospheric Sciences, a bachelor’s degree in physics and a technical degree in computer science.
+My experience covers database analysis, database merging, quality control, statistical analysis and visualization of results using R, Shell Scripting, Python, SQL, Power BI and LaTeX.
+My passion for programming has led me to focus on analytics and data science.
+I am also interested in developing apps and video games with Unity, CSharp and Kotlin.
 <!--
 **GlezMGustavo/GlezMGustavo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.